 From time to time, the District is party to other various pending claims and legal proceedings.
-Although the outcome of such matters cannot be forecast with certainty, it is the opinion of management and the legal counsel that the likelihood is remote that any such claims or proceedings will have a material adverse effect on the District's financial position or results of operations.
+Although the outcome of such matters cannot be forecast with certainty, it is the opinion of management that the likelihood is remote that any such claims or proceedings will have a material adverse effect on the District's financial position or results of operations.